What is Pupil Premium?

 How we use the Pupil Premium

-The PDF document below details the Action Plan and spending for our Pupil Premium children for 2017-18.
-The next review is due in October 2018.
+The PDF document below details the interim Action Plan and spending for our Pupil Premium children for 2018-19.
+This is currently under review and will be issued shortly.